is a terminal music fan and music technology geek. In 1993

 is a mainstay in the San Francisco's music biz.
 After migrating west from Colorado years back, Julie made her mark in the Bay Area first as a musician, recording and touring with the band Staci Twigg.
 She has released 8 albums and performed with musicians from many walks of fame (even sang with Jefferson Starship)!
 In addition to her musical pursuits, she has further established herself as a photographer, agent and producer.
 Julie joined Noise Pop Industries in 2007, assisting in the production of the Green Apple Music Festival.
 Since then she has been an invaluable asset to the NPI team lending her talents to every facet of the Noise Pop universe.
 You can still catch her serenading crowds in local haunts around the city, even the occasional show of her photography.
 And for the record, she only has one cavity!

-, a Bay Area native, lifelong music and art enthusiast and nerd, was introduced to Noise Pop as a volunteer, selling t-shirts at shows during the Noise Pop Festival.
-Allison spent a few years as the designer and editor for the now-defunct music site We Want the Airwaves Back, creating artwork and pages for interviews with artists such as Mike Patton, Travis Morrison and Q And Not U. Largely self-taught since a very young age Allison has been honing her skills as a freelancer, producing print advertisements, merch, websites and illustrations for such clients as Team Love Records, Pink Teeth Records, Matt Nathanson and Taxes.
-Allison currently fills the role of web and design person at Noise Pop Industries.
+, a Bay Area native and lifelong music and art enthusiast, was introduced to Noise Pop as a volunteer, selling t-shirts at shows during the Noise Pop Festival.
+Allison spent a few years as the designer and editor for the now-defunct music site We Want the Airwaves Back, creating artwork for interviews with artists such as Mike Patton, Travis Morrison and Q And Not U. Largely self-taught, Allison has produced illustrations and work in both print and web for such clients as Litquake, Mission Bowling Club, Team Love Records, Matt Nathanson, and Taxes.
+Her work has also appeared in New York Magazine's Vulture.
+Allison currently fills the role of designer and web producer at Noise Pop Industries.